mlan/docker-kopano/README.md

 The version part of the tag is `latest`  or the combined revision numbers of the nightly kopano-core and kopano-webapp package suits that  was available when building this image.
 For example, `8.7.80-3.5.2` indicates that the image was built using the 8.7.80 version of Kopano core and 3.5.2 version of Kopano webapp.

-The build part of the tag is one of  `-full `, `-debugtools` , `-core` and soon also `-webapp`.
-The image with tag ending in `-full` or without ending contain Kopano core components, as well as, the Kopano webapp and z-push.
-The image with tag ending in `-debugtools` also contains some debug tools.
-The image with tag ending in `-core` contains the kopano-core components proving the server and imap, pop3 and ical access.
-The image with tag ending in `-webapp` contains the Kopano webapp and z-push proving web and active sync service which will depend on a kopano server running in a separate container or elsewhere.
+The build part of the tag is one of  `full `, `debugtools` , `core` and soon also `webapp`.
+The image with tag  `full` or without ending contain Kopano core components, as well as, the Kopano webapp and z-push.
+The image with tag  `debugtools` also contains some debug tools.
+The image with tag  `core` contains the kopano-core components proving the server and imap, pop3 and ical access.
+The image with tag  `webapp` contains the Kopano webapp and z-push proving web and active sync service which will depend on a kopano server running in a separate container or elsewhere.

 To exemplify the usage of the tags, lets assume that the latest version tag is `8.7.80-3.5.2`.
-In this case `latest`,  `8.7.80-3.5.2`,  `latest-full` and  `8.7.80-3.5.2-full` all identify the same image.
+In this case `latest`,  `8.7.80-3.5.2`, `full`, `latest-full` and  `8.7.80-3.5.2-full` all identify the same image.

 # Usage